 299 Tutorial (4) F, W, S

 398A-B The Teaching of German (2-2) F, W

 Required of all Teaching Assistants in the German Department.
 Also open to present and prospective German instructors who are not Teaching Assistants.

 399 University Teaching (4-4-4) F, W, S

-A course required of and limited to Teaching Assistants.
+Required of and limited to Teaching Assistants.